bids-standard/bids-specification/src/04-modality-specific-files/03-electroencephalography.md

-A `*_coordsystem.json` file is used to specify the fiducials, the location of anatomical landmarks, and the coordinate system and units in which the position of electrodes and landmarks is expressed.
-The `*_coordsystem.json` is required if the optional `*_electrodes.tsv` is specified.
+A `*_coordsystem.json` file is used to specify the fiducials, the location of anatomical landmarks, and the coordinate system and units in which the position of electrodes and landmarks is expressed. **The `*_coordsystem.json` is REQUIRED if the optional `*_electrodes.tsv` is specified**.
 If a corresponding anatomical MRI is available, the locations of landmarks and fiducials according to that scan should also be stored in the [`*T1w.json`](./01-magnetic-resonance-imaging-data.md) file which goes alongside the MRI data.

 For disambiguation, we employ the following definitions for fiducials and